maximilian-ho/how-we-teach-ourselves/reading_books_to_learn_how_to_empower_others.md

 ![image](https://github.com/maximilian-ho/articles/assets/94465856/d4aca8d2-e08a-49d1-92e9-675a9669c06a)

 “Disable CSS styles” (left image) standardizes the font settings for all books.
-Meanwhile, setting the “Left to Right” finger gesture to “Show Chapters” (right image) allows us to quickly access the bookmarks.
+Meanwhile, setting the “Left to Right” finger gesture to “Show Chapters” (right image) allows us to quickly access the bookmarks for each book.